dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ### SQLAlchemy Relationship Patterns

-Now that we know what ORM is and have look into data types, let's learn how do we use SQLAlchemy to map relationships between classes to relationships between tables.
+Now that we know what ORM is and have look into data types, let's learn how to use SQLAlchemy to map relationships between classes to relationships between tables.
 SQLAlchemy supports four types of relationships: [One To Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#one-to-many), [Many To One](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-one), [One To One](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#one-to-one), and [Many To Many](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html#many-to-many).

-> Note that this section will be an overview of all these types, but the on the *SQLAlchemy ORM in Practice* action we will do a hands-on to practice mapping classes into tables and to learn how to insert, extract, and remove data from these tables.
+> Note that this section will be an overview of all these types, but in the *SQLAlchemy ORM in Practice* action we will do a hands-on to practice mapping classes into tables and to learn how to insert, extract, and remove data from these tables.

 The first type, *One To Many*, is used to mark that an instance of a class can be associated with many instances of another class.
 For example, on a blog engine, an instance of the `Article` class could be associated with many instances of the `Comment` class.
 In this case, we would map the mentioned classes and its relation as follows: